Magic (New Zealand radio network): Demographics

 Magic Talk targeted 50- to 69-year-olds, an older demographic than similar MediaWorks brands.
 It ran alongside The Breeze with a similar playlist, but The Breeze had a younger female skew and easy listening music focus.
 Another MediaWorks network, The Sound, previously played similar music but now has a male skew and a rock music focus.
 Magic targets older listeners who have a "youthful, active approach to life" and want "fantastic music and a feel-good attitude".
 However, some marketing commentators have argued the "youthful" brand is out of touch with the "antiquated" classic playlist.
-Its playlist, drawn from the 1950s to 1970s, includes music from Elvis Presley, The Beach Boys, Roy Orbison, Dusty Springfield and Rod Stewart.
+Its playlist, drawn from the late 1950s to 1970s, includes music from Elvis Presley, The Beach Boys, Roy Orbison, Dusty Springfield and Rod Stewart.

+Ratings

+As of May 2025, Magic has the fifth-highest share of the New Zealand commercial radio market at 6.4%.

 Programmes

-Breakfast Magic Breakfast with Mark Bunting between 6am and 10.30am weekdays, followed by 90 minutes of commercial-free music until 12pm.
-Mark Leishman previously hosted Magic Breakfast from April 2015 until December 2022.
+Breakfast Magic Breakfast with Mark McCarron between 6am and 10am weekdays and is preceded by REX Live between 5am and 6am.
+Previous hosts include Mark Leishman and Mark Bunting.

-Lunch Magic Lunch (formerly Magic Workday) with Trudi Nelson between 12pm and 2pm weekdays.
-Previous hosts include Bob Gentil, Mark Smith and Sue White.
+Workday Magic Workday with Mel Homer between 10am and 3pm weekdays.
+Previous hosts include Murray Lindsay,Bob Gentil, Mark Smith, Sue White and Trudi Nelson.

-Drive Magic Drive with Murray Lindsay between 2pm and 8pm weekdays.
-Mark Smith previously hosted Magic Drive from April 2015 until around 2017.
+Drive Magic Drive with Bob Gentil between 3pm and 8pm weekdays.
+Previous hosts include Mark Smith and Murray Lindsay.

 Nights Evenings and overnights are fully automated between 8pm and 6am the next morning.
 Previous night hosts include Brent Harbour and Bob Gentil.

-Weekends Weekend shows are hosted on Saturdays and Sundays by various announcers.
-Saturday nights are automated from 7pm until 6am with The Saturday Night Jukebox running between 7pm and 12am.
+Weekends Weekend shows are hosted on Saturdays and Sundays by various announcers with REX Focus, hosted by Mark McCarron and Dominic George, running between 5am and 7am.
+Saturday nights are automated from 6pm until 6am the next morning with The Saturday Night Jukebox running between 6pm and 12am.
 Country Magic runs between 7pm and 12am Sunday nights.